compbiomed/singleCellTK/README.md

 ## Report Issues

-If you face any difficulty in installing or using the toolkit or have identified a bug in the toolkit, please feel free to open up a [GitHub Issue](https://github.com/compbiomed/singleCellTK/issues).
+If you face any difficulty in installing or have identified a bug in the toolkit, please feel free to open up an [Issue](https://github.com/compbiomed/singleCellTK/issues) on GitHub.
+Questions about how to best analyze your scRNA-seq data can be asked in the [Discussions](https://github.com/compbiomed/singleCellTK/discussions) page on GitHub.